Data Protection Policy

 The Company will undertake responsibility for implementing this policy.

-This policy is fully communicated internally and all personnel understand and are conversant with and actively support its intentions.
+This policy is communicated both externally and internally.
+All personnel understand and are conversant with and actively support its intentions.

 If anyone has any concerns relating to this policy, at any time, they are immediately encouraged to raise them directly with the DPO, who reports to the Board of Directors.

 This policy statement will be reviewed for continuing suitability at regular management reviews.